 The order of the inputs is also the order that Arena/Avenue will pick up when you run your patch there.
 Inputs can be moved by dragging and dropping the name of the parameter.

 Note that to create an organized and user-friendly patch you should always rename your inputs.
-You can rename nodes by either double clicking the name of the node (not in the dashboard, but the node self) or right clicking the node and selecting rename in the drop-down menu.
+You can rename nodes by either double clicking the name of the node (either on the dashboard, or the node self) or right clicking the node and selecting rename in the drop-down menu.